Haoran-Liu/MGGNN/README.md

     --EARLY_STOPPING 0.9

 Below are the parameters you can set when running MGGNN.py:
-	•	--SAMPLE: Name of the sample to process (e.g., 'control').
+    --SAMPLE: Name of the sample to process (e.g., 'control').
-	•	--N_CLUSTERS: Number of clusters to identify.
+    --N_CLUSTERS: Number of clusters to identify.
-	•	--N_EPOCHS: Number of training epochs.
+    --N_EPOCHS: Number of fine-tuning epochs.
-	•	--W1: Weight for reconstruction loss.
+    --W1: Weight for reconstruction loss.
-	•	--W2: Weight for contrastive loss.
+    --W2: Weight for contrastive loss.
-	•	--EARLY_STOPPING: Early stopping threshold.
+    --EARLY_STOPPING: Early stopping threshold.